If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 But what are they, exactly?
 And how many are there?

-This blog post will answer these questions and more.
+This guide will answer these questions and more.

 What Are SERP Features?

-SERP features are special elements that appear on the search engine results page, other than traditional organic results.
+SERP features are special elements that appear on search engine result pages, other than traditional organic results.

 They are designed to give users a more enjoyable and informative experience when they search for something online.